-The post discusses a simple automatic ignition system which is initiated with a push button operation.
+The post discusses a simple automatic ignition for an oil burner system system which is initiated with a push button operation.
 The idea was requested by Mr. Andreas.

 I have a request and i wonder if its possible for someone to find a simple circuit about oil burner controller.
 Im sure most people knows the principal of how it works.